 Applicants who do not have sufficient background in mathematics and computing may still be admitted, with the expectation that they either learn the necessary background material on their own before arriving, or take one or more preparatory courses from Wayne State University such as:

 - CSC 2200: Computer Science II

-Only students with a four-year bachelor's degree in Computer Science (or a closely related program) are eligible for admission into the "Data Science & Engineering" track of this M.S. program.
+Only students with a four-year bachelor's degree in Computer Science (or a closely related program) are eligible for admission into the Compuatational Engineering track (listed as "Data Science & engineering" track on the application website) of this M.S. program.
 Exceptions maybe made under special circumstances, if the applicant can demonstrate equivalent knowledge.

 Click the "Apply Now" button to begin your application process.
 You will need to select which program you want to apply for, the "MS Business" or "MS in Engineering".
 Our M.S.
 Programs have 3 Major Concentrations: One concentration is in the Mike Ilitch School of Business - Data Science for Business (also known as the "Data-Driven Business" Track); And Two concentrations are in the College of Engineering - Data Science and Analytics (also known as the "Advanced Analytics" Track) and Data Science Engineering (also known as the "Computational Engineering" Track).
 Make sure that you select the concentration as well when you apply.